Business Beats Cancer Edinburgh

 Lou Kiddier - Content Production, Always Be Content

-The Business Beats Cancer Edinburgh board have already raised an impressive £70,000 at their inaugural event this year.
+The Business Beats Cancer Edinburgh board have already raised an impressive £95,000 at their inaugural event.
 All money raised is restricted to the Cancer Research UK Edinburgh Centre.

 Myra Fulton (Chair)

-Myra has 15 years’ experience in the Technology sector.
+Myra has 18 years of experience in the Technology sector.

 Issy Urquhart (Vice Chair)